TobKed/blog/content/posts/2019_xx_xx_black.md

   _No more discussions about where line should be broken._
 + Code reading is easier.
   _As Uncle Bob said, code is read ten times more often than written.
-Due to this fact, when code is styled in consistent way ( and Black provides consistent output) it minimize effort while reading it.
-You can fully focus on syntax and logic, and no on style._
+Due to this fact, when code is styled in consistent way ( and Black provides consistent output) it minimizes effort while reading it.
+You can fully focus on syntax and logic, and not on style._
 + No additional (unneseccary?) refactoring during coding.
   _During working on some part of code sometimes you may want to change (and sometimes you do it) some adjecent areas which are not well formatted (at least you think they are not).
 Black get rids off this additional refactors._